Azure/Health-Data-and-AI-Blueprint/deployment.md

 For more information to configure permissions correctly; see "Grant permissions in Azure Active Directory" in the deployment documentation for more information.
-The Azure Health Data & AI Blueprint was designed to provide you a sample use example. the demo consist of the following steps:
+The Azure Health Data & AI Blueprint was designed to provide you a sample use example. the demo consists of the following steps:

 1. Import and Train a Machine Learning experiment using the applet